TechRZN-DNS/TechRZN-Blocklist-Collection/README.en.md

 ## 🚸 Parental Control (Optional)
 > [!WARNING]
-> **Deliberate Separation:** This list is offered separately to avoid "overblocking" and to allow every user the choice of whether to activate this strict filter.
+> **Deliberate Separation:** This list is offered separately to avoid "overblocking" and to give every user the choice whether to activate this strict filter.

 <p align="center">
   <a href="https://raw.githubusercontent.com/TechRZN-DNS/TechRZN-Blocklist-Collection/main/blocklists/techrzn_jugendschutz.txt">